NerdiOrg/PublicBank/README.md

 ### Deposit Function

 The `deposit` function is a private function, which means it can only be called internally (from this contract).
 This function updates the `accountBalances` mapping to record the deposited amount.
-The `msg.value` keyword refers to the number of wei sent with the message.
+The `msg.value` refers to the number of wei sent with the message, so the sender can withdraw the amount later.

 ### Withdraw Function

-The `withdraw` function allows the user to withdraw a specified amount of Ether from their account.
+The `withdraw` function allows the user to withdraw a specified amount of tokens (in wei) from their account.
 It checks if the account balance is sufficient for the withdrawal, sends the amount, and then updates the balance in `accountBalances`.

 ### WithdrawAll Function

-The `withdrawAll` function allows the user to withdraw all Ether from their account.
+The `withdrawAll` function allows the user to withdraw all tokens from their account.
 It sends the total balance of the user's account and then sets the balance in `accountBalances` to zero.

 ### CheckBalance Function